Brooks Robinson: Personal life

 Robinson met his future wife, Constance Louise "Connie" Butcher, on an Orioles team flight from Kansas City to Boston in July 1959, where she was working as a flight attendant for United Airlines.
 He was so smitten with her that he kept ordering iced teas from her.
 Some of his teammates encouraged him to go talk to her.
 After drinking his third glass, he returned it to her in the galley.
 There he told her: "I want to tell you something.
 If any of these guys, the Baltimore Orioles, ask you for a date, tell 'em you don't date married men.
 Understand?
 I'm the only single guy on the team."
 Actually, nearly half of the Orioles were single.
 Before the plane landed in Boston the two had made a date to go out.
 The two were married in her hometown of Windsor, Ontario, Canada on October 8, 1960.
-They reside in Owings Mills, Maryland, a suburb of Baltimore.
-They have four children: Brooks David (b.
+They resided in Owings Mills, Maryland, a suburb of Baltimore.
+They had four children: Brooks David (b.
 1961), Chris (b.
 1963), Michael (b.
 1964), and Diana (b.
 1968).

 Raised a Methodist, in 1970 Robinson converted to Catholicism, his wife's faith.
 He was inspired to do so when his son, Brooks David, asked why he always went to a different church than the rest of the family on Sunday mornings.
 In deciding to convert, Robinson sought the advice of family friend Father Martin Schwalenberg, who taught Robinson about the Catholic faith.
 "For me, there is still one absolute–Jesus Christ," Robinson wrote in his 1974 autobiography.
 "The rest of us are still trying to reach his spiritual perfection, and that's the significant goal, no matter what form our worship takes."
-He has been a member of the Fellowship of Christian Athletes since early in his baseball career.
+He was a member of the Fellowship of Christian Athletes since early in his baseball career.

-One of Robinson's biggest hobbies is reading; while he was with the Orioles, he was a part of multiple book clubs.
+One of Robinson's biggest hobbies was reading; while he was with the Orioles, he was a part of multiple book clubs.
 "Books about the Civil War and about World War II especially appeal to me," he wrote in his 1974 autobiography.
-He also enjoys country western music.
+He also enjoyed country western music.